-How to Publish Your Game In China
+How To Publish Your Game In China

 Link: The Complete Guide To Software Copyright Certificates In China

-- Game Registration Number (GRN), which is an ISBN administered by China’s State Administration of Press, Publication, Radio, Film and Television (SAPRFT) after your game has gone through the content approval process.
+- Game Registration Number (GRN / ISBN), which is administered by China’s National Press and Publication Administration (NPPA) – formerly the State Administration of Press, Publication, Radio, Film and Television (SAPPRFT) – after your game has gone through the content approval process.
+This will be a 13-digit International Standard Book Number (ISBN), used for this purpose.
+Apple also tends to refer to this as the “game approval number”.

 - As with non-game apps, it is unlikely that you will need an Internet Content Publishing (ICP) license to publish your mobile game in China, but it is possible in rare circumstances.
 It will certainly be necessary if your game is to have a supporting website, for marketing or otherwise.
 Your Chinese partner can help you determine whether an ICP License is required in your case.